-Whether you’re a first-time home buyer or a veteran, deciding to buy a new home is a complex process.
-By answering a few questions, you can get a better idea if buying a new home is in your current best interest.
+Whether you are a first-time home buyer or a veteran, the decision to buy a new home is a complex process.
+These questions will help you get a better idea if buying a home is in your best interest.

 1. Don’t buy if you can’t stay put.

-If you can’t commit to remaining in one place for at least a few years, then owning is probably not for you, at least not yet.
+If you can’t commit to remaining in one place for at least a few years, then owning is probably not for you.
 With the transaction costs of buying and selling a home, you may end up losing money if you sell any sooner – even in a rising market.
 When prices are falling, it’s an even worse proposition.

 2. Start by shoring up your credit.